djc/runa/README.rst

 as makes sense in the context of a statically-typed, compiled language, and tries to apply the `Zen of Python`_ to everything else.
 The most important design goals for Runa are developer ergonomics and performance.
+The compiler is written in Python and targets LLVM IR;
-There is no run-time.
+there's no run-time.

 Note: this is pre-alpha quality software.
 Use at your own peril.